Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-craftstudio.md

 <a name="history"></a>
 ## Brief history of CraftStudio

-After a few years as a programmer in the game industry, Elisée Maurer started the development of CraftStudio in fall 2011 with one goal in mind : making game development as simple and fun ans social as possible.
+After a few years as a programmer in the game industry, Elisée Maurer started the development of CraftStudio in fall 2011 with one goal in mind : making game development as simple, fun and social as possible.

 First video on [CraftStudio's channel](http://www.youtube.com/user/craftstudiodev) :
 <iframe width="640" height="360" src="//www.youtube.com/embed/KA_AhtkmRYQ" frameborder="0" allowfullscreen></iframe>